2000 Marsa Brega Short 360 crash: Engine failure

 Everyone on board the aircraft agreed that both engines had failed in mid-flight.
-There was no unusual sound from both engines and so metal or mechanical failure were ruled out from the possible causes of the crash.
+There was no unusual sound from either engine and so metal or mechanical failure were ruled out from the possible causes of the crash.
 Investigators also ruled out fuel contamination following close examination on the fuel samples that had been collected from the crash site.
-Fuel exhaustion was also ruled out as the number of fuels was sufficient enough for the aircraft to continue the flight to Marsa Brega.
+Fuel exhaustion was also ruled out as the amount of fuel was sufficient for the aircraft to continue the flight to Marsa Brega.
 Crew mismanagement and fuel supply cut off were also considered as unlikely due to lack of evidence.

 The investigation finally concluded that the source of the engine failure was from flooding of the engines.
-The aircraft had been exposed to moistures from clouds and the decrease in outside temperature to -6 C would make a favorable condition for icing.
+The aircraft had been exposed to moisture from clouds and the decrease in outside temperature to -6 C would make a favorable condition for icing.
 The aircraft later descended into lower altitude, melting the ice and causing the engines to be flooded.

 Flight crew error

 Tripoli International Airport provides weather reports for each flight.
-According to the investigation, in most of his flights the captain didn't care much on the weather report and didn't care enough to ask the weather personnel to "explain any outstanding points" due to the weather in Libya which "tends to be mild" with no significant weather changes throughout the year.
-Post-crash interview with the captain revealed that he thought that Tripoli Airport hadn't provided the weather briefing on the route.
+According to the investigation, in most of his flights the captain did not care much on the weather report and did not care enough to ask the weather personnel to "explain any outstanding points" due to the weather in Libya which "tends to be mild" with no significant weather changes throughout the year.
+Post-crash interview with the captain revealed that he thought that Tripoli Airport had not provided the weather briefing on the route.
 The provided weather report indicated that the aircraft would likely fly into significant cloud formation along the route to Marsa Brega.

 As the aircraft was flown into clouds, the engines were exposed with moistures.
 The outside temperature was at -6 C and provided a suitable condition for icing.
 To prevent ice from forming on the aircraft, the flight crew should have turned on the aircraft's anti-icing system.
 However, during the majority of the flight the flight crew were engaged in a conversation about the operating system of Fokker F28, causing the crew to be distracted from the ice formation on the wind shield.
 The cockpit voice recorder later confirmed that the flight crew eventually became aware on the icing condition as ice began to form on the wind shield.
 The flight crew then elected to turn on the ice detection and anti-icing system on the Short's pitot static and wind shield but the engine's anti-icing system remained in the off position.